Palestine solidarity campaign

 Capacity building and workplace organising workshop

-Sheffield UCU’s working group on Palestine participated in a capacity building and workplace organising workshop Palestine with Ellen David Friedman from Labor Notes.
-Ellen provides a wealth of knowledge on effective workplace organising based on her 50+ years of experience as an organiser in the US trade union movement.
-The training provided a useful space to reflect on our challenges and plan for the Palestine solidarity campaign on campus.
+In March 2025 we participated in a capacity building and workplace organising workshop Palestine with Ellen David Friedman from Labor Notes.
+Ellen provided a wealth of knowledge on effective workplace organising based on her 50+ years of experience as an organiser in the US trade union movement.

 Reading and discussion group